 One study found that using escalation processes that alert the whole hospital has significant benefits in reducing hospital overcrowding, addressing rising occupancy, high patient throughput, and increased access block.
 Ward movement Alerts can circulate information on patient movement or discharges to staff instantly and widely.

 Try our healthcare messaging for yourself with a free 30-day trial of SnapComms.

 It Aids In Mobilizing On-Call Staff

-Hospitals need to be able to deliver messages quickly, with immediate acknowledgement and response.
+Hospitals need to be able to deliver messages quickly, with immediate acknowledgment and response.
 But the healthcare industry has an average email open rate of just 21%.
 If information isn’t relayed to the right people quickly and accurately, mistakes are made, discharge is delayed, and patient care suffers.

 Unfortunately, most hospitals rely on paper on-call rosters when a patient needs critical care.
-They use fax machines and emails to update staff on schedule changes, notify on-call staff and to coordinate tasks.
+They use fax machines and emails to update staff on schedule changes, notify on-call staff, and to coordinate tasks.

-Enhancing digital healthcare communications means staff can stay on top of who’s working when, where and on what.
+Enhancing digital healthcare communications means staff can stay on top of who’s working when, where, and on what.
 Send instant pop-up Registration Alerts to on-call physicians so they can submit their availabilities at any location.
 Digitize on paper on-call schedules to allow for real-time scheduling across departments.